SoftwareQuTech/SimulaQron/docs/Overview.rst

 ^^^^^^^^^^^^^^^^^^^^^

 A virtual quantum node is a server program running on a particular computer that pretends to be quantum hardware, simulating qubits and quantum communication.
-That is, you may thnk of these nodes as fake hardware programmable directly via SimulaQron's native interface.
+That is, you may think of these nodes as fake hardware programmable directly via SimulaQron's native interface.
 Each node presents a number of virtual qubits for you to use.
 These virtual qubits would correspond to the physical qubits available at this node, would this be a real physical implementation of the quantum network node.
 By connecting to the virtual quantum node server, a client program that depends on using quantum hardware, may manipulate these qubits as if they were local physical qubit and also